bcdev-/NXT-testnet-in-a-box/README.md

 Your own juicy Testnet for NXT!
 ====================
-Just unpack the .tar.xz file, and start ./run.sh.
+Just unpack the .tar.xz file, and run ./clear_db_and_start.sh.
 You can also ./compile.sh if you want to make modifications to the code.

 The genesis block distributes reward to two accounts:
 "aaa" and "aab"